-Cannabidoil or cannabidol are common misspellings of cannabidiol.
+Cannabidoil or cannabidol are common misspellings of cannabidiol, otherwise known as CBD.

 What is Cannabidiol?

 Cannabidiol is one of over a hundred compounds found in the cannabis plant that belongs to a class of substances called cannabinoids.
-Cannabidiol is a cannabinoid that has been found to exhibit many medicinal benefits for many conditions.
+Cannabidiol, commonly misspelt as cannabidoil or cannabidol, has been found to exhibit many medicinal benefits for a great many diverse conditions.

 What are Cannabinoids?